postlight/headless-wp-starter/README.md

 *   The WordPress REST API is available at [http://localhost:8080](http://localhost:8080)
 *   The WordPress GraphQL API is available at [http://localhost:8080/graphql](http://localhost:8080/graphql)
 *   The WordPress admin is at [http://localhost:8080/wp-admin/](http://localhost:8080/wp-admin/) default login credentials `nedstark` / `winteriscoming`
+*   The MySQL service is available via `mysql -h127.0.0.1 -uroot`

 ### Import Data (Optional)